Tips for National Novel Writing Month

 ‘Writing novels is a process of repeating and refining.’
 Roz Morris, author of Nail Your Novel.

-Remember to invest in honing your craft once your passion-draft is complete.
-It’ll take your novel to another level.
 Hope all you wonderful writers out there have enjoyed National Novel Writing Month.
 Keep up the creative brilliance!

 Pour your passion into your first draft, but when redrafting remember: writing is a skill, a craft that needs honing.

-Forget keeping a timeline in the first draft.
+Unless certain aspects of plot are time-dependent, forget keeping a timeline in the first draft.
 That’s housekeeping for later, says Roz Morris in Nail Your Novel.

 Avoid action tags for speech: ‘Really?’ he shrugged.
 ‘Yes,’ she smiled.
 Keep action for, well, action.